 The state of Oklahoma is known for its tough drug crime laws.
 Even simple marijuana possession, in certain circumstances, can lead to a lengthy prison sentence.
 If you have been charged with a drug related crime, finding an experienced lawyer and assertive defense representation is crucial to a successful outcome in your case.

 Phillips & Associates has built a reputation as the top criminal attorneys in Oklahoma.
 By aggressively challenging evidence and through assertive defense strategies, we have been able to secure favorable outcomes for our clients in state and federal courts on drug related criminal charges.

-Whether you have been charged with a drug crime of misdemeanor possession or felony trafficking, you can count on our team of criminal defense attorneys to represent you with a commitment to doing whatever it takes to win your drug case.
+Whether you have been charged with a drug crime of misdemeanor possession of marijuana or felony trafficking, you can count on our team of criminal defense attorneys to represent you with a commitment to doing whatever it takes to win your drug case.
 While no lawyer can ethically guarantee a dismissal or acquittal, we can promise you that we will handle your case with the utmost diligence.
 Our history of successful drug cases defense supports our dedication to achieving a positive result for you the client.

 Our experienced criminal defense attorneys represent Oklahomans accused of drug offenses ranging from possession of drug paraphernalia through

 federal trafficking charges.
 We argue before Oklahoma District Courts as well as United States District Courts, always working to protect the